dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ## Data model

 Email messages have a set of recipients, a subject and a body.
-For sake of terseness, we won't deal with attachments right now.
+For the sake of terseness, we won't deal with attachments right now.

 ```scala
 final case class EmailMessage(